 The doctor may inject cortisone into the tendon.
 This may help to reduce pain and inflammation in the short term.
 Unfortunately, the injection may not help in the long run.

-- Heat may be helpful when you are ready to return to physical activity.
+- Heat may be helpful when returning to physical activity.
 It can decrease the stiffness in the muscle or tendon.

-- Start gentle stretching of the wrist and elbow.
-Follow your doctor's recommendations.
+- Start gentle stretching of the wrist and elbow as advised.
 Do not push the stretch to the point of pain.
-Hold each stretch for about 10 seconds and repeat 6 times.

-- Maintain strengthening exercises for your forearm muscles.
+- Maintain strengthening exercises for the forearm muscles.

-- Gradually return to your sport.
-Talk to a sports professional to adjust your technique, if needed.
+- Gradually return to the sport.
+Talk to a sports professional to adjust technique, if needed.